Hexagram Fifty-four—Love Partnerships

 The third line, yin, shows one who hopes for unattainable riches.
 There is no gain in this, just as there is no blame.

-The fourth line, yang, explains that timing is essential, as well as purity of intent.
-It is not wise to manipulate others to get what you want, for the desired goal will come about in its own time.
+The fourth line, yang, explains timing is essential, along with purity of intent.
+It is not wise to manipulate others to get something, for the desired goal will come about in its own time.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.